syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/property customization.md

 ![](hostingsfdatagrid_images/PUSH-Xamarin.Forms.gif)

-### Host SfListView as pullable content
+## Host SfListView as pullable content

 To host SfListView inside the SfPullToRefresh which is used to update items in the list while performing the pull to refresh action.

-1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section of SfListView and SfPullToRefresh.
+1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](https://help.syncfusion.com/xamarin/sflistview/getting-started#assembly-deployment) section of SfListView and SfPullToRefresh.
 2. Import SfPullToRefresh control and SfListView control namespace as follows.
 {% tabs %}

-{% highlight c# %}

-using Syncfusion.SfPullToRefresh.XForms;
-using Syncfusion.ListView.XForms;

-{% endhighlight %}

 {%highlight Xaml%}